Skip to content

 Written for the trier of fact, not for other economists.
 Deposition and trial testimony delivered with the same plain language that opens the report.

 A research and organizational psychologist, Diana has spent fifteen years building data science practices for Fortune 500 corporations, startups, government agencies, and non-profit institutions.
-She brings that workforce-analytics discipline to employment litigation: the statistical and structural questions a courtroom actually asks.
+She brings that operating discipline to the team's forensic damages work: every assumption stated, every figure traced to a source, every report built to carry on its own.

 Education